BrianBlum89/osTicket-Post-Installation-Configuration/README.md

 Now that we have succesfully configured osTicket.

 first order of business is to configure new roles within the help desk.
 In order to do this you will need to first go to the  Admin panel-> Agents-> Roles.
 From here we will create a new role called the Supreme Admin.
-Click on "Add new role" then enter the name of the new role. while doing this you can also edit any specific   roles permissions.
+Click on "Add new role" then enter the name of the new role.
+While doing this you can also edit any specific roles/permissions.
 Because we are creating a Supreme Admin we are going to give them permission on everything.
-For the future when creating roles you want to remeber that roles are used to detemine a agent users permissions not all agents will need unlimited access like the Supreme admin
+For the future when creating roles you want to remeber that roles are used to detemine a agent users permissions, not all agents will need unlimited access like the Supreme Admin.
-Keep in mind roles are used to determine an agents permissions so not all agents will have unlimited access.
-If you followed the steps correctly above your screen should like like this. and you will have succesfully created the "Supreme Admin" role.
+If you followed the steps correctly above your screen should like like this, and you will have succesfully created the "Supreme Admin" role.
 </p>

 ![image](https://github.com/user-attachments/assets/da1a97c3-9c24-455e-8430-4865cf357c73)